JoyOfCodingPDX/GettingStarted/README.md

 commands to get you started.
 Each of these scripts takes a single argument which is your MCECS user id.
 This one-word user id (mine is `whitlock`) is used to uniquely identify your code and is included in the name of the Java package for the project.
-(It is importand that you consistently use this user id in the course.
+(It is important that you consistently use this user id in the course.
 For instance, please use your MCECS user id when you run the `Survey` and `Submit` programs.